ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 qualitatively assessed by an expert anatomist at each iteration of the registration using known correspondence of gene markers and their associations with the AllenCCFv3.
-As previously reported [@Yao:2023aa], further assessment of the alignment showed that of the 554 terminal regions (gray matter only) in the AllenCCFv3, only seven small subregions were missed from the MERFISH dataset: frontal pole, layer 1 (FRP1), FRP2/3, FRP5; accessory olfactory bulb, glomerular layer (AOBgl); accessory olfactory bulb, granular layer (AOBgr); accessory
+As previously reported [@Yao:2023aa], further assessment of the alignment showed that, of the 554 terminal regions (gray matter only) in the AllenCCFv3, only seven small subregions were missed from the MERFISH dataset: frontal pole, layer 1 (FRP1), FRP2/3, FRP5; accessory olfactory bulb, glomerular layer (AOBgl); accessory olfactory bulb, granular layer (AOBgr); accessory